Skip to content

 Explore the garden at Goddards

-Discover what you’ll see in the five acres of grounds when you visit the garden at Goddards.
+Discover what you’ll see in the five acres of formal garden on your visit to Goddards.
 Once home to the Terry family, this private haven on the outskirts of York city centre features several garden rooms filled with scented borders, mature trees, ponds and wilder areas.

 A garden of surprises